Shape of Senate impeachment trial remains unclear as Trump rejects House Democratic request to testify

 As of yet, House Democrats have not made public any other invitations for witnesses to testify, and Trump’s defense team has no plans to call any witnesses, several of his advisers said Thursday.
 Several Trump White House aides with direct knowledge of the events of Jan.
 6 at the Capitol and in the West Wing said they have not been asked to testify.

 The House managers have “made clear” that they want to call witnesses, said one person familiar with their thinking, who spoke on the condition of anonymity to describe internal discussions.
-But they understand that it is a decision for Senate leaders, who are hashing out impeachment rules big and small, down to the size of the television screens that will be allowed on the Senate floor to play video compilations of the mayhem that unfolded Jan.
+But they understand that it is a decision for Senate leaders, who are hashing out impeachment rules big and small, down to the size of the TV screens that will be allowed on the Senate floor to play video compilations of the mayhem that unfolded Jan.
 6, the person said.

 Although the idea of live witness testimony was initially discussed enthusiastically by House managers, that focus has dissipated somewhat as the partisan divide in the Senate has become clear and many senators made the case for a shorter trial, according to people familiar with the discussions.